 The idea is to find out if you are really that excited about riding.
 These bikes will get you into traffic, offer an easier learning curve and let you find out if you like all of this without getting too committed.

 If you plan on riding with your significant other, best friend or just hoping to get lucky, make sure you buy a bike that already has seating for two.
-You don't want to start investing money into this motorcycle because you will have a difficult time getting it back when you sell it.
-Buying a new seat or exhaust is not cheap and when you are looking at a 90 day turnaround, just leave everything stock and ride it.
+You don’t want to start investing money into this motorcycle because you will have a tough time getting it back when you sell it.
+Buying a new seat or exhaust is not cheap and when you are looking at a 90-day turnaround, just leave everything stock and ride it.

-Private party is the way to go and do not be surprised if the seller will not let you take it for a test ride.
-Put yourself in their place, somebody you don't know from Adam gives you a real looking drivers license, hops on your motorcycle for an around the block ride and you never see them again.
-Be patient and if they will not let you ride it, ask them to ride it and follow them in the car looking to see if the bike tracks straight, accelerates without a lot of smoke and just general performance.
+A private party is the way to go and do not be surprised if the seller will not let you take it for a test ride.
+Put yourself in their place, somebody you don’t know from Adam gives you a real looking driver’s license, hops on your motorcycle for an around-the-block ride and you never see them again.
+Be patient and if they will not let you ride it, ask them to ride it and follow them in the car looking to see if the bike tracks straight, accelerates without a lot of smoke, and just overall performance.

 If it is possible, have a motorcycle mechanic check it out.
 Let the seller ride it to the neighborhood cycle shop and pay the mechanic $50 to make sure you are not buying someone’s nightmare.
 If no mechanic is available, spend some time taking a good look at the machine.
 There are some pretty cool online buying guides that will help you make a smart purchase.

 Anyway, that’s my advice.
 Buy a cheap starter bike to find out if this is what you really want to do.